 Because these rabbits are small, they need to be kept indoors.
 They are not resistant to extreme temperatures and can easily be injured by predators.
 They shouldn’t just be kept in a habitat, either, as they need to hop around and get plenty of exercises as well.
 Rabbit-proofing your home is a must, especially electrical wires.

 However, when they can’t be supervised, an enclosure is a must.
-It should be large enough for the rabbit to stretch out comfortably, though this shouldn’t be large because this is a tiny bunny.
+It should be large enough for the rabbit to stretch out comfortably, though this shouldn’t be large because a Jersey wooly bunny is tiny.

 Generally, these rabbits need an enclosure of at least 1 foot per pound.
 Preferably, you should choose a larger cage, though.
 Because these rabbits are so small, you can often choose a more extensive habitat than the minimum.